 Introduction 1

 About this guide 1

 Version 1

 What this guide does not cover 2

+Additional resources 2

 Who should use this guide 2

 How to use this guide 2

 Related microservice and container-based reference application: eShopOnContainers 2

 Send us your feedback!
 3

 Introduction to Containers and Docker 4

 What is Docker?
 5

 Comparing Docker containers with virtual machines 6

 A simple analogy 7

 Docker terminology 8

 Docker containers, images, and registries 10

-Choosing Between .NET Core and .NET Framework for Docker Containers 11
+Choosing Between .NET Core and .NET Framework for Docker Containers.
+11

 General guidance 11

+Additional resources 12

 When to choose .NET Core for Docker containers 12

+10

 Developing and deploying cross platform 12

+Developing and deploying cross platform Using containers for new ("green-field") projects

+13

-Using containers for new ("green-field") projects 13
+Using containers for new ("green-field") projects 13 13

-Creating and deploying microservices on containers 13
+Using containers for new ("green-field") projects Creating and deploying microservices on containers 13 13 13

-Deploying high density in scalable systems 13
+Using containers for new ("green-field") projects Creating and deploying microservices on containers Deploying high density in scalable systems 13 13 13 13

-When to choose .NET Framework for Docker containers 14
+Using containers for new ("green-field") projects Creating and deploying microservices on containers Deploying high density in scalable systems When to choose .NET Framework for Docker containers

+Using containers for new ("green-field") projects Creating and deploying microservices on containers Deploying high density in scalable systems When to choose .NET Framework for Docker containers Migrating existing applications directly to a Windows Server container Using third-party .NET libraries or NuGet packages not available for .NET Core Using .NET technologies not available for .NET Core

+Using containers for new ("green-field") projects Creating and deploying microservices on containers Deploying high density in scalable systems When to choose .NET Framework for Docker containers Migrating existing applications directly to a Windows Server container Using third-party .NET libraries or NuGet packages not available for .NET Core Using .NET technologies not available for .NET Core Using a platform or API that does not support .NET Core

+Using containers for new ("green-field") projects Creating and deploying microservices on containers Deploying high density in scalable systems When to choose .NET Framework for Docker containers Migrating existing applications directly to a Windows Server container Using third-party .NET libraries or NuGet packages not available for .NET Core Using .NET technologies not available for .NET Core
-Migrating existing applications directly to a Windows Server container 14

-Using third-party .NET libraries or NuGet packages not available for .NET Core 14

-Using.NET technologies not available for .NET Core 14

-Using a platform or API that does not support .NET Core 15
+Using containers for new ("green-field") projects Creating and deploying microservices on containers Deploying high density in scalable systems When to choose .NET Framework for Docker containers Migrating existing applications directly to a Windows Server container Using third-party .NET libraries or NuGet packages not available for .NET Core Using .NET technologies not available for .NET Core Using a platform or API that does not support .NET Core

-Decision table: .NET frameworks to use for Docker 16

-What OS to target with .NET containers 17

-Official .NET Docker images 18

-.NET Core and Docker image optimizations for development versus production 18

-Architecting Container- and Microservice-Based Applications 20

-Vision 20

-Container design principles 20